AlephAlpha/Nekomata/doc/Builtins.md

 Get the minimum of a list.

+If there are multiple minimums, return the first one.

+Fail when the list is empty.

-This order used in this function is different from the one used in min and max.
+The order used in this function is different from the one used in min and max.
 It can compare two arbitrary values, not just numbers or strings.

 ### `maximum` (`Ṁ`, `1 -> 1`)

 Get the maximum of a list.

+If there are multiple maximums, return the first one.

+Fail when the list is empty.

-This order used in this function is different from the one used in min and max.
+The order used in this function is different from the one used in min and max.
 It can compare two arbitrary values, not just numbers or strings.

 ### `concat` (`j`, `1 -> 1`)